Kleopas Dumeni

 Kleopas Hafeni Dumeni (born 3 October 1930, Oshituku, Nakayale, Ombalantu, Namibia) is a Namibian church leader and a bishop emeritus of the Evangelical Lutheran Church in Namibia.

 Dumeni is the son of Paulus Monima yaDumeni yaHipetekwa (b.
 1902) and Hileni Utumbontsezi yaShimooshili shaUpuma (b.
 1909).

-Dumeni went to school in Oluvango during 1935–45, then in the Nakayale Primary School during 1947–50, and in a vocational school in Oniipa during 1951–53 and in a school in Oshigambo during 1955–56.
-He studied theology in the Elim seminary during 1957–59.
+Dumeni went to school in Oluvango from 1935–45, then in the Nakayale Primary School from 1947–50, in a vocational school in Oniipa from 1951–53, and a school in Oshigambo from 1955–56.
+He studied theology at the Elim Seminary during 1957–59.

 Dumeni was consecrated a bishop by visiting Bishop Erkki Kansanaho from Tampere, Finland, in June 1979 at Ongwediva.
-Dumeni worked as the second bishop of the Evangelical Lutheran Church in Namibia during 1979–1991, and as the presiding bishop from 1992 until 2000, when he retired.
+Dumeni worked as the second bishop of the Evangelical Lutheran Church in Namibia from 1979–1991 and as the presiding bishop from 1992 until 2000 when he retired.

 Dumeni has an honorary doctoral degree in theology from three universities: